The syllabus for each course is available on the internet. The syllabus contains information

 "POP Quizes" cannot be made up.
 Make up tests are

 limited to one per term.

+Some online material needs a username/password which is different from the student's email username/password.
 The student should email the instructor for the username/password to view the course on-line content.

 The scheduled time of test/quiz is sent to students from the instructor, some quizzes may have timeslots when they need to be taken and others may not be so restrictd;